Category Archives: Concrete Surface Repair

 In addition to losing water to your St. Louis home or business, a broken water main or pipe can cause problems for your concrete.
 The already frozen ground will be flooded with gallons of water with nowhere to go.
 The pressure will lift your concrete slabs, cracking them or causing a tripping hazard.
 Freezing water expands, so if the water from the broken main infiltrates a crack in your concrete, it can easily cause the crack to grow.

 The good thing about a St. Louis winter is that it will get warm again, so even if the water is frozen now, it will eventually thaw out.
-When that happens, the soil will be oversaturated and lose some of its stability.
-Your concrete surfaces may sink or crack as voids open underneath the slab.
+However, when that happens, the soil will be oversaturated and lose some of its stability.
+Your concrete surfaces may sink or crack as voids open underneath the slab months after the winter is over.

 If you notice any signs of concrete damage, contact an expert like the ones at Polyjacking.com.
 It is urgent that you begin concrete repairs as soon as possible.
 The longer you put off a repair, the more it will take to correct the problem and the more money it will cost.
 The slab won’t heal itself and, in the long run, the concrete will eventually fail, taking your driveway or patio with it.
 It is important to protect your property and your family or employees.
 You should make sure that you have the best concrete expert in the St. Louis area.